AlphaleafTech/corejavareview/instructions/part_2_instructions.md

 ## 📑`randomStop`
-Write a code that prints number from `1 ~ 50`.
-Once that code is complete, now modify the code such that as it prints from `1 ~ 50`, it abruptly stops the printing when the randomly generated number is encountered in the printing process.
+Write a code that prints numbers from `1 ~ 50`.
+Once that code is complete, now modify it so that as it prints from `1 ~ 50`, it abruptly stops the printing when a randomly generated number `a` is encountered.
+Make sure that output format is exactly the same as the following sample output:

 **Sample Output:**